adviyer/adviyer/README.md

 - ⚡ Fun fact: ...
 -->

-- Computer Engineering undergradute at the University of Michigan
+- Computer Engineering at the University of Michigan
 - More about me: advaitiyer.com